-Middle-aged rats, after being deprived of all food every other day for three months, lost 23 percent of their body weight and had better motor coordination and cognitive skills than similar rats who could eat all they wanted.
+Middle-aged rats went on a brain diet, after being deprived of all food every other day for three months, lost 23 percent of their body weight and had better motor coordination and cognitive skills than similar rats who could eat all they wanted.

-One possible reason: “Intermittent fasting increases brain levels of a protein that stimulates the growth of new brain cells and the connections between them,” says Mattson.
+One possible reason: “Intermittent fasting benefits include increased brain levels of a protein that stimulates the growth of new brain cells and the connections between them,” says Mattson.

 “We think what’s happening is that when you’re hungry, your brain cells are more active so you can figure out how to find food,” he explains.
 “During evolution, those who were able to figure out how to get food were the ones who survived.”